 - We are investigating options for the 15th Ave/Turret Rd transport issues through a joint business case approach with NZTA.

-- Following previous strategic studies, we are opening up two new growth areas to meet development capacity requirement.
-The supply provided within those areas will not be sufficient for the long-term residential development needs.
+- Following previous strategic studies, we are working to enable two new greenfield growth areas in Tauriko West and Te Tumu, as well as more housing choice in the Te Papa peninsula to meet development capacity requirements.
+However, the supply provided within those areas will not be sufficient for the long-term residential development needs.

 Committee report 6 June 2017 and project proposal - pages 33 to 46 (4.6mb pdf)